Jump to a category:

 If and when and from whom will we receive feedback on our reports?

 You will receive a decision from your Department Head and Associate Dean.
 Although not required, Department Heads and Associate Deans may offer feedback.
-Please see the evaluation calendar on the following site:

 What if they reports are not approved?